jhurreaq/jhurreaq.github.io/index.md

 ## About me

-I received my Bachelor in Control Engineer at Universidad Nacional de Colombia in 2013, and my Master’s degree in Engineering from Universidad de Antioquia in 2017.
+I am a researcher who recently joined the group of Professor Udo Nackenhorst at the Institute of Mechanics and Computational Mechanics [(IBNM)](https://www.ibnm.uni-hannover.de/en/) in the Leibniz Universität Hannover.
+I received my Bachelor in Control Engineer at Universidad Nacional de Colombia in 2013, my Master’s degree in Engineering from Universidad de Antioquia in 2017 and my Ph.D. degree in Chemical Engineering at Universidad de Antioquia Colombia in 2020.

+I have a strong background in applied mathematics and computational methods in engineering.
+My current research interests are placed on contributing to answering the longstanding question of: how physics-based models can benefit from machine learning techniques to minimize models and real systems mismatches by accurately quantifying their uncertainty sources?

 ## Research roadmap